Note: This is one of my most popular blog posts of all time, and I update it regularly!

 This is a portrait Sabrina recently drew of Max wearing his headphones.
 They've become as essential to Max's wardrobe as shirts and shoes.
 As in, he won't leave home without 'em.

 I get emails asking what kind of headphones Max wears.
 They're the noise-reducing Howard Leight Leightning Folding Earmuff.
-They run $17, with a Noise Reduction Rating of 28 (the highest rating for earmuffs is 31).
+They run $16, with a Noise Reduction Rating of 28 (the highest rating for earmuffs is 31).
 But they're kind of priceless because they've been an incredible help to him and our family, too.
 He's more comfortable venturing to new places like museums and restaurants, and less likely to melt down.
+Like others on this page, they're adjustable.
 There's also this $8 version, which has a Noise Reduction Rating of 25.
-We've never gotten the noise-blocking kind of headphones as we want Max to be able to hear some sounds.
+They don't completely block out noise (none of the ones listed here do).

-We use these Skullcandy headphones, $28, to plug into Max's iPad—they're not noise-reducing, they're just for listening to videos and music.
+We use these Skullcandy headphones, $22, to plug into Max's iPad—they're not noise-reducing, they're just for listening to videos and music.
 But we limit their usage because he could happily spend hours watching Disney Cruise videos on YouTube.

 Max still gets wary at the sight of crowds, but the noise-blocking earmuffs are amazingly comforting.
 It's not just that they block noise; he's comforted by the slight pressure on his ears.
 In fact, they've given him so much confidence that sometimes he takes them off when we're out.